mrunalhtrivedi/k8s/README.md

 1. Method1 - "route print"
 2. Method2 - "netsh int ipv4 show interfaces"
+3. Method3 - "Get-WMIObject Win32_networkadapter | Select-Object Name, AdapterType, InterfaceIndex | Format-List"
-3. Method3 - or lastly use GUI
+3. Method4 - or lastly use GUI

 You can connect to the machines as below;
 vagrant staus